hpc/charliecloud/README.rst

   detail the motivation for Charliecloud and the technology upon which it is
   based: https://www.usenix.org/publications/login/fall2017/priedhorsky

-* If you are interested in more technical papers about Charliecloud, please refer to the *Publications* section below.
+* For technical papers about Charliecloud, refer to the *Technical publications* section below.

 Who is responsible?
 -------------------